bcaligari/demo-basic-connectivity/listening-tcp-ports.md

 #### open ports

-We know that the host we are scanning is listening on 22, 30000, and 30002.
+We know, from running `ss` locally on the host we are now scanning, that TCP ports 22, 30000, and 30002 are listening.

-Ports 22 and 30000 were identified as 'open' with a reason of 'syn-ack' given.
-This means that we were able to connect to the port and completed the TCP 3 way handshake:
+Only ports 22 and 30000 were identified as 'open' with a reason of 'syn-ack' given.
+This means we completed the TCP 3 way handshake:

 ```
 14:08:11.816312 IP 192.168.136.41.50418 > 10.0.0.4.30000: Flags [S], seq 1026107496, win 64240, options [mss 1452,sackOK,TS val 3846181660 ecr 0,nop,wscale 7], length 0